sgsokol/influx/doc/manual.rst

                      When used with conjunction with ``--fseries``, this option indicates the starting points to use from FSERIES file.
 But this option can also be used in conjunction with ``--irand`` to generate a required number of random starting points, e.g. ``influx_s.py --irand --iseries 1:10 mynetwork`` will generate and use 10 random starting points.

                      For both ``--fseries`` and ``--iseries``, one result file is generated per starting point, e.g. ``mynetwork_res.V1.kvh``, ``mynetwork_res.V2.kvh`` and so on.
 If starting points comes from a ``--fseries`` then the suffixes ``V1``, ``V2``, ... are replaced by the column names from this file.
 In addition, a file ``mynetwork.pres.csv`` resuming all estimated parameters and final cost values is written.
-  --seed=SEED        Integer (preferably a prime integer) used for reproducible random number generating.
-It makes reproducible random starting points (``--irand``) but also Monte-Carlo simulations for sensitivity analysis (``--sens mc=N``) if executed in sequential way (``--np=1``).
-Default: current system value, i.e. the random drawing will be varying at each run.
+  --seed=SEED        Integer (preferably a prime integer) used for
+                     reproducible random number generating.
+It makes
+                     reproducible random starting points (--irand) but also Monte-Carlo simulations for sensitivity analysis.
+                     Default: none, i.e. current system value is used, so random drawing will be varying at each run.
-  --excl_outliers    This option takes an optional argument, a p-value between 0 and 1 which is used to filter out measurement outliers.
+  --excl_outliers    This option takes an optional argument, a p-value between
+                     0 and 1 which is used to filter out measurement outliers.
                      The filtering is based on Z statistics calculated on reduced residual distribution.
 Default: 0.01.

                      Excluded outliers (if any) and their residual values are reported in the ``mytework.log`` file.
 Non available (``NA``) measurements are considered as outliers for any p-value.
                      An optional p-value used here does not give a proportion of residuals that will be excluded from optimization process but rather a degree of beeing a valuable measurements.
 So, closer to zero is the p-value, the less data is filtered out.
 If in contary, you want to filter out more outliers than with the default p-value, use a value grater than the default value of 0.01, e.g.: ::